-- Screening questions should be asked regarding anyone staff may have contact with - Physical Distance to be maintained (discuss how to accomplish this) - o Consider porch, park, larger room; minimize number of people - o Document pre-contact info on contact note or in service note - If YES to screening questions, consult with your supervisor whether to proceed with in-person vs telehealth - Masks/Face Coverings & Face Shields - o Staff must wear a mask and optional face shield - o Require consumers wear face coverings, if able - If Consumer refuses to wear a face covering, consider the urgency for the in-person contact and consult supervisor.
+- Screening questions should be asked regarding anyone staff may have contact with - o If YES to screening questions, consult with your supervisor - Physical Distance to be maintained (discuss how to accomplish this) - o Consider porch, park, larger room; minimize number of people - Document pre-contact info on contact note or in service note - Masks/Face Coverings & Face Shields - ${\odot}$ Staff must wear a mask and optional face shield - ${\odot}$ Request consumers wear face coverings if able - If Consumer refuses to wear a face covering, consider the urgency for the in-person contact and consult supervisor.
 Consider the use of telehealth or, if the need to meet is urgent, meet in a larger space with staff utilizing a mask and face shield. - Community-based staff are provided a portable folding chair